fbpx

 Transylvania, Romania, unique and fascinating region

-With its rich history, cultural diversity, natural beauty, festivals, and welcoming people, Transylvania, is nothing but a must-visit destination able to compete with even the Italian Tuscany.
+Transylvania’s rich history, cultural diversity, natural beauty, festivals, and welcoming atmosphere rival Italy’s Tuscany as a must-visit destination.
 The area has an undeniable mysticism and charm that has caught many’s imagination and continues attracting tourists worldwide.

-From its medieval castles and fortified towns to its stunning mountains and national parks, there is something for everyone in this fascinating region.
+From medieval castles and fortified towns to stunning mountains and national parks, Transylvania offers something for everyone.
 Whether you’re a history buff, a nature lover, or a fan of vampire legends, look no further than Transylvania, Romania!